SitengKang/SitengKang.github.io/_pages/cv.md

 Research experience
 ======
 * Poisoning Attack on Reinforcement Learning @ University of Illinois Chicago
-  * Introduced a novel data poisoning attack method in offline-to-online reinforcement learning, revealing its vulnerabilities.
+  * Introduced a novel data poisoning attack on offline-to-online reinforcement learning, revealing its vulnerabilities.
-    * Leveraged bi-level optimization techniques to promote distribution shift, causing a significant performance drop during online fine-tuning while maintaining integrity during offline training.
+    * Promoted distribution shift by leveraging bi-level optimization techniques, resulting in more than 20% return drop during online fine-tuning while maintaining integrity during offline training.
-    * Confirmed effectiveness across four environments, highlighting its ability to operate with minimal budget and without requiring white-box access to the victim model.
+    * Validated the effectiveness of the attack across four environments, highlighting its ability to operate with minimal budget without white-box access to the victim model.
   * Supervised by Prof. Xinhua Zhang.
   * Currently under review.

 * Poisoning Attack on Generative Model @ University of Illinois Chicago
-  * Proposed a poisoning attack on generative models in the context of replay based continual learning such as DGR.
+  * Introduced a poisoning attack on generative models in the context of replay based continual learning such as DGR.
-    * Poison attacked the DGR model through input-aware backdoor attack, promoting catastrophic forgetting on the victim model, trained on permutated MNIST, EMNIST, and CIFAR-10 dataset.
+    * Poison attacked the DGR model through input-aware backdoor attack; promoted catastrophic forgetting on the victim model, leading to an accuracy drop on past tasks to below 10%.
     * Proved the attack to be escapable from Neural Cleanse, the SOTA in defending backdoor attacks.
   * Supervised by Prof. Xinhua Zhang.
-  * Results published in ICML(2023).
+  * Published in ICML(2023).

 * Recommendation System @ Brown University
-  * Proposed an innovative solution to the cold-start problem by leveraging side information such as user's age, gender, address, etc.
+  * Introduced an innovative solution to the cold-start problem by leveraging side information such as age, gender, etc.
     * Theoretically validated the empirical bounds of Cartesian Rademacher complexity on nuclear norm constrained models by reformulating the empirical risk minimization (ERM) for bivariate regression into a linear combination of quadratic and linear terms.
-    * Designed and implemented the experiment using bivariate regression model.
+    * Designed the experiment using bivariate regression model.
   * Supervised by Prof. Eli Upfal.